 If you are coming from Bryce Canyon, Grand Staircase-Escalante, or Salt Lake City, you will enter Capitol Reef from the west.

-Drive into the park, visit Panorama Point, Goosenecks Overlook, and Sunset Point.
-From Fruita, turn right onto Scenic Drive, pay your park fee, and spend the next few hours on this scenic drive.
-Along the way, you have the option to take the Grand Wash and Capitol Gorge spurs and go hiking.
-Once back on Highway 24, hike to Hickman Bridge.
-If your next destination is Moab (Arches and Canyonlands National Parks) or Goblin Valley, you will head east out of Capitol Reef.
+Drive into the park, turn right onto Scenic Drive, pay your park fee, and spend the next few hours on this scenic drive.
+Along the way, you have the option to drive Grand Wash Road and hike Cassidy Arch and/or the Grand Wash or drive Capitol Gorge Road and hike out to the Pioneer Register.
+Once back on Highway 24, hike to Hickman Bridge and see the petroglyphs.
+End with sunset views from Panorama Point and Sunset Point.
+If your next destination is Moab (Arches and Canyonlands National Parks), you will head east out of Capitol Reef.

-If you enter Capitol Reef from the east, hike Hickman Bridge, drive the Scenic Drive, and end with Panorama and Sunset Point.
+If you enter Capitol Reef from the east, hike Hickman Bridge, see the petroglyphs, drive Scenic Drive, hike to Cassidy Arch, and end with Panorama and Sunset Point.

 Driving Distances from Nearby Destinations

 Here are the driving distances and times for nearby destinations in Utah.

 - Bryce Canyon National Park: 120 miles, 1.25 hours